10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, LUV, IBM, HMNY)

 This is what traders are talking about.

 UK inflation hits its lowest level in a year.
-Consumer prices in Britain rose 2.5% in March, down from 2.7% in February, as women's clothing prices rose slower than usual.
+Consumer prices in Britain rose 2.5% in March, down from 2.7% in February, as prices of women's clothing rose slower than usual.

-China's property market slowdown looks like it’s over.
+China's property-market slowdown looks as if it's over.
 Home prices rose in 55 of the 70 cities monitored, according to data released Wednesday by China's National Bureau of Statistics.

 New York's attorney general launches an investigation into crypto.
 New York Attorney General Eric Schneiderman has requested information from 13 crypto exchanges in an effort to "increase transparency and accountability as it relates to the platforms retail investors rely on to trade virtual currency, and better inform enforcement agencies, investors, and consumers," a news release said.

 The Southwest passenger who died after major engine failure was a Wells Fargo VP.
-The passenger who died on board Southwest Flight 1380 has been identified as Jennifer Riordan, 43, a vice president of community relations at Wells Fargo.
+The passenger who died aboard Southwest Flight 1380 has been identified as Jennifer Riordan, 43, a vice president of community relations at Wells Fargo.

 There's 'substantial doubt' MoviePass can stay in business.
 MoviePass' owner, Helios & Matheson Analytics, filed a 10-K to the US Securities and Exchange Commission that showed a loss of $150.8 million last year; and its auditor, Rosenberg Rich Baker Berman & Co., says there is "substantial doubt about the Company's ability to continue as a going concern."